 We found that the equipment used at the practice was regularly serviced and well maintained.
 For example, we saw documents showing that the air compressor, fire equipment and X-ray equipment had all been inspected and serviced.
-Portable appliance testing (PAT) had been completed in accordance with good practice guidance in June 2015.
+Portable appliance testing (PAT) had been completed in accordance with good practice guidance in 2013.
 PAT is the name of a process during which electrical appliances are routinely checked for safety.

 The expiry dates of medicines, oxygen and equipment were monitored using weekly and monthly check sheets which enabled the staff to replace out-of-date drugs and equipment promptly.
-Dental care products requiring refrigeration, such as items used for teeth whitening, were stored in a fridge in line with the manufacturer's guidance.
-The practice monitored the temperature of the fridge daily to ensure that these items were stored at the correct temperature.